Data Prep for Data Collection

 NOTE

 Datastreams can only be imported within the same sandbox.
-In other words, you cannot import a datastream from one sandbox to another.
+You cannot import a datastream from one sandbox to another.

 The next screen shows a preview of the saved mapping rules for the selected datastream.
 Make sure that the displayed mappings are what you expect, and then select Import to confirm and add the mappings to the new datastream.